poly.png

 Slide1.jpeg

-The current arsenal of affinity labelling chemistry is largely confined to alkylation/acylation reactions which in addition to being hydrolytically labile in biological systems, also limits the potential bio-molecular functionality that can me modified to nucleophilic amino acids.
+The current arsenal of affinity labelling chemistry is largely confined to alkylation/acylation reactions which in addition to being hydrolytically labile in biological systems, also limits the potential bio-molecular functionality that can be modified to nucleophilic amino acids.
 To expand this arsenal with an emphasis on developing new chemistry to site-selectively covalently tag aromatic amino acids and carbohydrate functionality, we are studying the molecular determinants that govern bio-conjugation effective molarity.
 Towards this goal, we are developing molecular recognition systems to control the proximity of aqueous compatible chemical reactants and provide a spectroscopic readout of biomolecule covalent modification that enables for a comprehensive kinetic characterization of the system.

 Platform 4.
 Enhancing immune recognition of low antigen-expressing tumours with multivalent antibody recruiting polymers

 Currently, bivalent small molecules require high tumour antigen valency, which poses a problem with tumours that express low antigens.
 To expand on this, the lab strives to create multivalent polymers that attempt to both amplify and stabilize recruitment to antibodies with these low antigen-expressing tumours, with high avidity.
-These findings help us demonstrate a therapeutic platform that can help against a wide variety of illness signs liked to varying extracellular protein expression
+These findings help us demonstrate a therapeutic platform that can help against a wide variety of illness signs linked to varying extracellular protein expression